mlarocca/mlarocca.github.com/_posts/2014-03-07-this_pointer_is_evil.markdown

 There are, in fact, 4 different ways in which you can invoke a function, producing different values for the this pointer:

-* Using _new_ keyword: in this case, the function is invoked as a constructor, and _this_ is assigned the reference of the newly created Object (that, by the way, will be returned at the end of the method).
+* Using **_new_** keyword: in this case, the function is invoked as a constructor, and **_this_** is assigned the reference of the newly created Object (that, by the way, will be returned at the end of the method).

-* As an object method: If an object instance _obj_ has a method _m_, and you call it as _obj.m()_, then the this pointer inside m will be the reference to _obj_.
+* As an object method: If an object instance **_obj_** has a method **_m_**, and you call it as **_obj.m()_**, then the this pointer inside **_m_** will be the reference to **_obj_**.

-* As a standalone function: Here the behaviour depends on if you are using strict mode (i.e. EcmaScript 5) or not; before ES5, the this pointer passed to the function invoked would have been a reference to the global object (i.e. _window_): this was one of the most common bug sources in JavaScript.
-In ES5 this nonsense has been partially corrected: now this will point to null inside these functions - This is still far from the ideal behaviour, however: it would have been better passing a reference to the object inside which the function is called (which would have also solved our problem above in the first place).
+* As a standalone function: Here the behaviour depends on if you are using strict mode (i.e. _EcmaScript 5_) or not; before _ES5_, the this pointer passed to the function invoked would have been a reference to the global object (i.e. **_window_**): this was one of the most common bug sources in JavaScript.
+In _ES5_ this nonsense has been partially corrected: now this will point to null inside these functions - This is still far from the ideal behaviour, however: it would have been better passing a reference to the object inside which the function is called (which would have also solved our problem above in the first place).

-* Using apply/call: by using this methods of the _Function_ prototype, we can set the reference stored in this inside the function body by passing it as a first parameter to the method: funB.apply(module) or funB.call(module) would do the trick.
+* Using apply/call: by using this methods of the **_Function_** prototype, we can set the reference stored in this inside the function body by passing it as a first parameter to the method: funB.apply(module) or funB.call(module) would do the trick.
 (The difference between apply and call is that the former takes the arguments for the function as an array as its second argument, while for the latter the actual parameters must be listed after the first parameter).

 ## So... why isn't it working?